 16 Great Books for Sports-Obsessed Kids

 - Ballpark Mysteries by David A. Kelly.
 For ages 6-9.
 “When they get to chapter books, this is a good place to start,” advises Andrea.
-There are 12 mystery books in this series, with each book set in a different ballpark in America.
-Your kids will like the action, mystery and baseball in these books.
+This series has 12 mystery books, with each book set in a different ballpark in America.
+Your kids will like the action, mystery, and baseball in these books.
 The writer is even able to sneak in some history lessons.

 - Comeback Kids Series by Mike Lupica.
 For ages 8-12.
 There are 5 books in this series.
 Andrea’s family favorite was Shoot-Out.
-The main character in the book, Jake, goes from being a decent player on his old team to the star of his new one.
-Hot Hand, Two-Minute Drill, Longshot and Safe at Home are the other titles in the series.
+Jake, the main character in the book, goes from being a decent player on his old team to the star of his new one.
+Hot Hand, Two-Minute Drill, Longshot, and Safe at Home are the other titles in the series.

 - The Contract by Derek Jeter and Paul Mantell.
 Ages 8-12.
 “This book was a huge hit with my son and a bunch of his friends,” says Andrea.
 Inspired by the upbringing of baseball great Derek Jeter, whose parents created a contract for their son to help him focus on school and achieve his dream of becoming a shortstop for the New York Yankees.
 This is the first of 10 planned books in the series.
-The second, Hit and Miss and the third, Change Up is in bookstores now.
+The second is Hit and Miss, and the third, Change-Up.

 - The Middle School Rules Series, by Sean Jensen and various athletes.
 Ages 9-14.
-There are two books so far in this series as told by former NFL beat writer Sean Jensen.
-The Middle School Rules of Brian Urlacher and The Middle School rules of Charles “Peanut” Tillman each tell the real life story of its NFL star in a middle schooler’s voice.
+So far in this series, there are two books, as told by former NFL beat writer Sean Jensen.
+The Middle School Rules of Brian Urlacher and The Middle School rules of Charles “Peanut” Tillman each tell the real-life story of its NFL star in a middle schooler’s voice.
 Jensen’s mission with the series is to “inspire greatness in the next generation by highlighting the importance of being your best, overcoming adversity, and reaching your dreams through discipline and hard work.”
 (Read our review HERE)

 - John Madden’s Heroes of Football by John Madden.
-Just like it’s author, legendary football coach and broadcaster, John Madden, this book is packed with information about the game of professional football.
-From its beginnings with roots in rugby to Montana, Walsh and the West Coast Offense.
-The detailed reference book includes a glossary of football terms, illustrations of the 4-3 and 3-4 defense as well as facts, figures, stats and stories on many of the NFL’s legends.
+Just like its author, legendary football coach, and broadcaster, John Madden, this book is packed with information about the game of professional football.
+From its beginnings with roots in rugby to Montana, Walsh, and the West Coast Offense.
+The detailed reference book includes a glossary of football terms, illustrations of the 4-3 and 3-4 defense, and facts, figures, stats, and stories on many of the NFL’s legends.

-- Cal Ripken, Jr.’s All Star Series by Cal Ripken Jr. and Kevin Cowherd.
+- Cal Ripken, Jr.’s All-Star Series by Cal Ripken Jr. and Kevin Cowherd.
 Ages 9-12.
 There are six books in this series aimed at young adults.
 Anyone who likes baseball will love these books about the life lessons learned on and off the field by the kids on one baseball team.
-The books are inspired by the life of Hall of Famer Ripken and the struggles he had as a kid playing baseball.
+The books are inspired by Hall of Famer Ripken’s life and the struggles he had as a kid playing baseball.
 Start with Hothead, the first book in the series, about one of the boys dealing with his hot temper.